damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 > imagniation more than God, anything you seek to give you what only God can
 > give.

-If we take Christianity out of it, an idol is the things or thoughts that drive your life.
+If we take Christianity out of it, an idol is the thing that drives your life.
 Everyone has an idol.
 Everyone worships *something*.

 Idols can be outward facing.
 Like money, sex, or drugs.
 But idols take many other forms.
 "Inner" idols are extremely powerful thoughts and feelings we